 Students interested in pursuing the accelerated pathway should call the WLC office and request an appointment with the department head for an eligibility assessment.

 In conjunction with the College of Education, the Department offers a variety of fully accredited teacher certification options, including the Bachelor of Science in Modern Language, post-baccalaureate certification, and graduate-level alternatives.

 By combining students and instructional resources from Missouri State University and other area universities, the Foreign Language Institute (FLI) allows students to study languages that otherwise might not be available in the region.
 Missouri State University students may enroll in and receive academic credit for FLI courses in less commonly taught and critical languages, such as Arabic, Chinese, Italian, Japanese, Korean, Russian, and Portuguese.
 The FLI is jointly administered by the Department of Languages, Cultures and Religions and International Programs.

 Bachelor of Arts language requirement

 All students pursuing a Bachelor of Arts degree must complete a language requirement of 12 hours.
-Students may complete 12 hours in a single language offered by the Department of World Languages and Cultures to meet this requirement.
-Students with advanced proficiency in a language other than English may be exempted from this requirement with approval from the head of the Department of World Languages and Cultures.
+Students may complete 12 hours in a single language offered by the Department of Languages, Cultures and Religions to meet this requirement.
+Students with advanced proficiency in a language other than English may be exempted from this requirement with approval from the head of the Department of Languages, Cultures and Religions.